 The rational decision would have been to finish up on anything we could, notify our customers, deliver all our source code and set up local machines, and close the business.

-But I believed.
-I believed in my business.
+But I believed in my business.
 I believed in success.
 I knew it would come to us, but it would probably take many years more than I thought.

 I started worrying all the time; I didn’t look calm, I didn’t look like I had everything under control, and my employees noticed this.
 I couldn’t focus anymore, I was constantly re-arranging our processes, trying to find a way to keep moving forward and return to better financial days.

 I could see the worry in the face of my developer as well, he didn’t look calm anymore, he was evidently worried if I’d be able to pay his next check, so he decided to leave.
-I requested he stay for another week, to finish as much as possible and document the latest modules he had developed.
+I asked him if he wouldn’t mind stating for another week, to finish as much as possible and document the latest modules he had developed.
 He agreed to this, finished up, and I paid him for his last week at the office.